 The National Archives UK Flickr Commons collection also includes albums of photos from Canada.

 You can often find some interesting images using a Google search.
 The advanced search option gives you more control and includes the option of searching for photos without copyright restrictions.

-The photos included in Wikipedia articles are another great resourse, as most are licensed under Creative Commons.
-Click on an image in a Wikipedia article and it will provide more information and give you the opportunity to download a higher resolution image.
+The photos included in Wikipedia articles are another great resource, as most are licensed under Creative Commons.
+Click on an image in a Wikipedia article, and it will provide more information and give you the opportunity to download a higher resolution image.

-Finally, you can use the Creative Commons Search to find images and videos that you can legally re-post on websites and it provides the option to search Flickr, Google or the Wiki Commons.
+Finally, you can use the Creative Commons Search to find images and videos that you can legally re-post on websites.
+It provides the option to search Flickr, Google or the Wiki Commons.